 Quality chairs can be very expensive – between $700-$1,200 for just one chair.
 For many employers and those who are self employed/start-ups this is definitely a large investment to consider especially when you are just starting your company.
 But here’s some perspective: a good chair can last a decade (or longer) and many chair manufacturers offer at least a 10-year warrantee.
 In the next posts (Parts 2&3) I’ll get into the specific things that you’ll have to recommend to a client when you want to recommend a new chair.
 But for right now let’s focus on the basics and making sure that their chair fits them like a glove.

 Let’s talk about optimizing the chair so it fits your client extremely well.
 First of all, in any ergonomic assessment, you want to check with your client if they are familiar with their chair and how to adjust it so it’s comfortable for them.
-If you need to UP your game in chair adjustments, I have a handy guide you can check out here.
 Usually there is a manual that has come with the chair and if not it can easily be sourced on the internet.
 If no success there are several ‘rules of thumb’ that can be applied to adjusting any chair that I’ve found to be useful whenever I come across a chair that I was unfamiliar with:

 Remember that according to research, the most important aspect for minimizing the risk of long-term back pain is the degree that a person uses their lumbar support.
 And, for a person to use their chair’s lumbar support they’ll have to find it to be comfortable.
 Of course part of this solution is ensuring that the entire workstation is adjusted for neutral posture, but the second part is ensuring that the chair is fully adjusted for them.